Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 ### What is the relationship between time of day and the type of crime being committed?

-*Type of crime will be a classification of the data*
+*Type of crime will be a classified as crime against persons, society or property*

 ## Data Selection